mahfuzkhan12/type-racer/README.md

 ```

 ## 6. Start the Server
 Once all dependencies are installed, you can start the server.
-If the entry point is `server.js`, run:
+From the entry point `server.js`, run:

 ```bash
 node server.js
 ```

-If there is a specific script defined in `package.json` (like `start`), you can run:
+For a specific script defined in `package.json` (like `start`), you can run:

 ```bash
 npm start
 ```

 ## 7. Access the Game
-After starting the server, open your web browser and navigate to the address where the server is running, typically `http://localhost:3000` or `http://localhost:5000`, depending on your server configuration.
+After starting the server, open your web browser and navigate to the address where the server is running, typically `http://localhost:8000`, depending on your server configuration.

 ## 8. Debugging
 If you encounter any further errors, check the terminal output for messages and ensure all required modules are installed.
 You can also check the `package.json` file for any scripts or additional setup instructions.